All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Observational Reports

 Anecdotal reports from patients taking semaglutide for weight management or diabetes have described perceived improvements in focus, mental clarity, and impulse control.
 These self-reported observations have circulated widely on social media and in patient forums.
-While interesting, anecdotal evidence cannot establish causation and is subject to numerous biases including placebo effect, improved self-esteem from weight loss, and better sleep quality.
+While interesting, anecdotal evidence can't establish causation and is subject to numerous biases including placebo effect, improved self-esteem from weight loss, and better sleep quality.

 Large Database Analyses

 Some researchers have begun mining electronic health records and insurance databases to look for associations between GLP-1 receptor agonist use and ADHD-related outcomes.
-Early analyses have suggested potential signals worth investigating, but these retrospective studies cannot prove causation and are limited by confounding variables.
+Early analyses have suggested potential signals worth investigating, but these retrospective studies can't prove causation and are limited by confounding variables.

 Planned Research